Nakishev/MarkaStandards/README.md

 - **CI/CD Pipelines**
   Azure DevOps is used as the primary CI/CD platform, with GitHub Actions as a secondary option.
   The pipeline should be configured to deploy the project to Azure App Service or Azure Container App (preferred), and trigger on a push to the `main` branch (production) or `dev` branch (staging).

+#### CI/CD Pipelines

+- Platform: Use Azure DevOps Pipelines as the primary CI/CD platform.
+GitHub Actions may be used for secondary/training projects.
+- Applicability: For long-lasting projects, CI/CD is mandatory.
+- Triggers:
+  - CI (validation): run on pull requests to `dev` and `main`, and on pushes to feature branches.
+  - CD (deployment): run on merges to `dev` and `main` with environment approvals/gates.
+- Responsibilities (minimum):
+  - Lint and format code (fail on violations; do not auto-commit fixes in CI).
+  - Build artifacts and/or container images.
+  - Run unit tests; collect and publish test coverage; enforce thresholds where appropriate.
+  - Run security and quality scanners (SAST, dependency/license, secret scanning).
+  - Publish artifacts (build outputs) and push images to ACR when applicable.
+  - Deploy to required environments (dev/stage/prod) using Azure App Service or Azure Container Apps.
+- Secrets and configuration:
+  - Store secrets in Azure DevOps variable groups and/or Azure Key Vault; never commit secrets.
+  - Use service connections for cloud deployments and container registries.
+- Environments and approvals:
+  - Use Azure DevOps Environments (dev, stage, prod) with checks and approvals; require manual approval for prod.
+- Structure and naming:
+  - Prefer YAML pipelines stored in the repo under `.azure-pipelines/`.
+  - Keep pipelines simple; split when it improves clarity and speed.
+  - Suggested naming: `project-ci.yml`, `project-cd.yml`; reusable templates in `.azure-pipelines/templates/`.
+- Separate/auxiliary pipelines:
+  - Test suites: UI, integration, end-to-end, performance/load (on demand, nightly, or on tags/branches).
+May use ephemeral envs or Testcontainers.
+  - Infrastructure: Terraform/Pulumi plan/apply with manual approvals; trigger on infra branches or release tags.
+  - Maintenance: backups (DB/storage), Azure Repo backups, cleanup, periodic vulnerability scans (scheduled/cron).
+- Quality gates:
+  - Block merges if CI fails; require checks on PRs.
+  - Optionally enforce minimum coverage thresholds for core modules.
+- Performance:
+  - Enable caching for package managers (NuGet/npm/pnpm) and Docker layers.
+  - Run jobs and stages in parallel when possible.

 #### Infrastructure as Code (IaC)